 Participating Countries in the 2020 Festival

-Before the coronavirus impacted Lower Mainland festivals and events, we expected to see around 20 countries participating in the 2020 Festival.
-Each will show their pride through traditional dress, performances and cultural demonstrations.
+Before the coronavirus impacted Lower Mainland festivals and events, we expected to see around 20 countries participating in the festival in 2020.
+Each would have shown their pride through traditional dress, performances and cultural demonstrations.

-For an idea of what to expect, the participating countries in 2019 included Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, the Netherlands, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Turkey.
+For an idea of what to expect in the future, the participating countries in 2019 included Bosnia-Herzegovina, Bulgaria, the Czech Republic, Estonia, France, Germany, Greece, Hungary, Ireland, Latvia, Lithuania, the Netherlands, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Switzerland and Turkey.